Jewish Women's Archive

 Starting in 2010, JWA also began holding an Annual Luncheon in New York City at which it honors three women for their activism and achievements.
 In 2010 the focus was on the Triangle Fire (2010 was the centenary of that tragedy).
 Honorees included Ruth J. Abram (co-founder of the Tenement Museum), Kate Frucher (attorney and entrepreneur), and journalist Lynn Sherr.
 In 2011 the luncheon was titled "Making Trouble / Making History."
 Gloria Steinem presented the awards, which were given to Elizabeth A. Sackler (The Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum), Rebecca Traister (author, Big Girls Don't Cry, journalist), and Letty Cottin Pogrebin (author, "Deborah, Golda, and Me," etc., journalist, founding editor, "Ms magazine").

 Major programs and projects

 Curricula and educational resources

 JWA's most recent curriculum, Living the Legacy, focuses on the role of Jewish women in the Civil Rights Movement and labor movement, seeking to highlight their often-neglected but central role.
 Additional educational resources include 18 "Go & Learn" lesson plans, book and film guides, primary source materials and mother-daughter workshop materials.
 Previous curricula include Making Our Wilderness Bloom.

+Rising Voices Fellowship

+JWA operates the Rising Voices Fellowship, a national program for Jewish teens that combines writing, Jewish identity and engagement with contemporary issues.
+Fellows publish essays through JWA during the program.
+The fellowship marked its tenth year as a national program in 2024.

 Online encyclopedia

-The Shalvi/Hyman Encyclopedia of Jewish Women edited by Jennifer Sartori, formerly Jewish Women: A Comprehensive Historical Encyclopedia edited by Paula Hyman and Dalia Ofer, is accessible for free via JWA's website.
-The encyclopedia features approximately 2,000 articles on the lives and achievements of Jewish women.
-Articles are also disseminated via Twitter.
+The Shalvi/Hyman Encyclopedia of Jewish Women, edited by Jennifer Sartori, is a freely accessible online reference work published by JWA.
+It developed from Jewish Women: A Comprehensive Historical Encyclopedia, edited by Paula Hyman and Dalia Ofer, which was made available through JWA's website in 2009.

+In 2021, JWA launched a substantially revised edition under the Shalvi/Hyman title.
+The revision updated approximately 350 existing entries and initially added more than 180 new ones, with particular attention to previously underrepresented subjects including Sephardi and Mizrahi women, Jewish women of color, LGBTQ Jews and women with disabilities.
+The encyclopedia continues to be expanded with newly commissioned and updated entries.